Lucky Star (Madonna song): Music video

-Background and synopsis
+Background and release

 Screenshot of Madonna in the "Lucky Star" music video.
-Following the video's release, her style —particularly the ribbons, lace gloves, and layered accessories— became widely imitated by young people.
+The video helped establish her as a fashion icon, with her ribbons and lace gloves becoming widely imitated by young women.

-The music video for "Lucky Star" was directed by Arthur Pierson and produced by Glenn Goodwin, with Wayne Isham serving as director of photography.
-Initially, Mary Lambert was selected to direct, but she was later replaced by Pierson.
-Shot in Los Angeles in February 1984 with a budget of $14,000 provided by Warner Bros., Madonna's brother, Christopher Ciccone, and dancer Erika Belle appeared alongside her.
-Ciccone later recalled that they filmed at the old Charlie Chaplin studio and were paid modestly for their participation, but that the camaraderie among the group made the experience rewarding.
+The music video for "Lucky Star" was directed by Arthur Pierson and produced by Simon Fields and Glenn Goodwin.
+Wayne Isham served as director of photography, while Madonna was the video's art director.
+Filmed in February 1984 at the Chaplin Studios in Los Angeles on a budget of $14,000, it recreates the singer's early club performances in a "bare-bones" style, with Madonna dancing alongside her brother Christopher Ciccone and dancer Erika Belle against a plain white backdrop.
+Ciccone later recalled that although they were paid modestly for their participation, the camaraderie among the group made the experience rewarding.

-Madonna wore a black mesh crop top, fingerless lace gloves, a skirt over leggings, and various crucifixes and star-shaped accessories.
-While Belle has been credited with helping assemble the look, biographer Mary Cross noted that the singer was essentially wearing her everyday clothing.
-At the time, her fashion choices —including the prominent use of crucifixes— began to resonate with club culture and young fans.
-Madonna remarked that her use of religious imagery was "kind of offbeat and interesting" and "tongue-in-cheek".
-According to Cross, the singer was deliberately crafting a visual identity to distinguish herself from contemporaries like Boy George, Cyndi Lauper, and David Bowie.
+Madonna wears a black mesh crop top, fingerless lace gloves, a black skirt over cropped leggings, and a black ribbon in her hair, accessorized with star-shaped jewelry and crucifixes hanging from her ears and waist.
+She remarked that her use of religious imagery was "kind of offbeat [and] interesting" and "tongue-in-cheek".
+Although Belle later claimed credit for designing the outfit, biographer Mary Cross wrote that Madonna was largely wearing her everyday clothes while deliberately cultivating a distinctive visual identity to distinguish herself from contemporaries such as Boy George, Cyndi Lauper, and David Bowie.

-The video opens with a black-and-white close-up of Madonna lowering her sunglasses, which transitions into full color.
-It features choreographed dance scenes with her, Ciccone, and Belle against a plain white background, interspersed with close-ups of Madonna's gaze.
-The clip ends with the opening shot repeated in reverse, as she raises her sunglasses back into place.
-"Lucky Star" was added to MTV the week of June 2, 1984, and was later included in The Immaculate Collection (1990) and Celebration: The Video Collection (2009).
+The video opens with a close-up of Madonna lowering her sunglasses and staring directly at the camera before transitioning to choreographed dance sequences featuring Ciccone and Belle.
+Frequent close-up shots emphasize her impish, showy, and coquettish persona.
+The video was added to MTV during the week of June 2, 1984.
+It was later included in Madonna's video compilations The Immaculate Collection (1990) and Celebration: The Video Collection (2009).